fernandoroa/invoice-public/README.md

 ## Files

-1. The `app.R` file is the Shiny interface to the invoice generator, which has inputs for the monthly changes, and to the right the stable information.
+1. The `app.R` file is the Shiny interface to the invoice generator, which has inputs for the monthly changes (left box), and to the right the 'stable' `.json` information.

 2. The `invoice.Rmd` file is the RMarkdown file, which you can modify to suit your own particular invoice.